SkyJedi/SWRPG-Web-Dice-Roller/README.md

-# Genesys-Web-Dice-Roller
+# SWRPG-Web-Dice-Roller

-A Web App Companion for the Genesys RPG
+A Web App Companion for the SWRPG

 #Installation and Setup